 Scissors: "I still don't see it."

 The test build is an order of magnitude hardier than Nai's older Cloud-Sheet.
-As such, the testing armature is equipped to apply enough pressure to pierce the Cloud-Sheet's shielding, and so it was made possible for the instances to conspire to commit to the legal murder of Consenter Nai Scissors Bridger Glass Stratton.
+As such, the testing armature is equipped to apply enough pressure to pierce the Cloud-Sheet's shielding, and so it was made possible for the instances to conspire to commit to the legal murder of Consenter Nai Scissors Chell Glass Stratton.

 A few things happened in the wake of Consenter Paper Stratton's act of praxis.

-In such cases, a different sort of consenter would need to be found.
+In some such cases, a lower sort of consenter would need to be found.
 Someone who could see two levers, one that had a 2/3 chance of killing them, and one that had a 1/3 chance of killing them, then pull the first one because it was what their employers preferred.
 Consenter Replica Paper Stratton was adored, but in their wake, the specialisation as it really existed lost some of its magic.

-Maincult philosophy had been lastingly moved.
+Mainkult philosophy had been lastingly moved.
 We could say we finally knew what anthropic measure really was.
 Anthropic measure really was the thing that caused consenter originals to kill themselves.

-A realisation settled over the stewards of the garden in the stars.
+A realization settled over the stewards of the garden in the stars.
 The world that humanity built was so vast that every meaningful story had been told, that the worst has happened, and the best has happened, nothing could be absolutely prevented, and there was no longer anything new that was worth seeing.

 And if that wasn't true of our garden, we would look out along the multiverse hierarchy and we would know how we were reflected infinitely, in all variations.